'Here, I feel free': Mexico City celebrates role as haven for LGBTQ migrants

 The LGBTQ exiles have been part of a surge in mostly U.S.-bound migrants that has pushed into the country from Central America and fueled tension between Mexico and U.S. President Donald Trump, who wants the exodus halted.

 The road through Mexico is perilous, and LGBTQ people, especially transgender women, are even more exposed.
-Some have been attacked in border cities like Tijuana. [nL8N1XP3GD]
+Some have been attacked in border cities like Tijuana.

 Nashieli Ramirez, head of Mexico City’s human rights commission, said the capital has received a number of migrants returning from towns on the U.S. frontier, including a group of transgender women who retreated from Tijuana last December.